The Olds Engine

 is what I remember.

 That was about the same price they charged for each new piston as I recall.
-A lot of money but I said go!
+A lot of money for me at the time but I said go!

 After boiling the block they installed new cam bearings.
 I bought a